necst/trilli/AE.md

     ```bash
     cd onlyTX_01IPE
     ```
-3. Run the tests for the different depths (32, 64, 128, 256 and 512) by executing the following command:
+3. Run the experiment:
     ```bash
     ./run_scaling_depth.sh
     ```
+    This will run the transformation for each depth (32, 64, 128, 256 and 512) and store the execution times in 5 different csv files.
-4. Each folder will contain 5 csv files, one for each depth.
+4. After all configurations have been run, each folder will contain 5 csv files, one for each depth.
 For plotting, the csv files need to be copied into `paper_fig/figure6/csv/`.
 To do so, launch the following command in the `build/` folder:
     ```bash
     cd ..
     ./gather_results_fig6.sh